Order by 17.12. for delivery before Christmas 🎄

 • Balance and control (proprioception)

-• Foot and lower leg strength
+• Strength in the foot and lower leg

 By training these functions, the risk of future ankle sprains is reduced.